pcrov/JsonReader/readme.md

 ## Requirements

-PHP 7 with the Ctype and Intl extensions.
+PHP 7.3 or higher with the Ctype and Intl extensions.

 ## Installation